Breakfast daily, 3 lunches, 3 three-course dinners including a farewell dinner in New Orleans

 Day 2 NASHVILLE

-Start your day with a sightseeing tour of Nashville, including Centennial Park’s full-size replica of Athens’ Parthenon, the recording studios of Music Row, and famous Honky Tonk Row.
-Learn their history, their importance, and the celebrities that got their starts here.
-We then visit the COUNTRY MUSIC HALL OF FAME to see its collection of costumes, memorabilia, instruments, and photographs.
-This afternoon, visit RCA STUDIO B, Nashville’s oldest surviving recording studio and one of the country’s most important studios.
+Start your day with a visit to RCA STUDIO B, Nashville’s oldest recording studio and one of the country’s most important studios.
 Between 1957 and 1977, more than 35,000 songs were recorded here.
 Make a special recording and take it home as a memory of your time in Nashville.
+Then, enjoy a sightseeing tour of Nashville, including Centennial Park’s full-size replica of Athens’ Parthenon.
+See the legendary recording and performing venues of Music Row and Honky Tonk Row—where music history was made and the famous artists got their breaks.
+We then visit the COUNTRY MUSIC HALL OF FAME to see its collection of costumes, memorabilia, instruments, and photographs.
 Tonight, you have reserved seats for an unforgettable show at the world-famous GRAND OLE OPRY, the mecca for country musicians.

 Day 3 NASHVILLE–MEMPHIS

 This morning, depart for Memphis, “Home of the Blues.”
 Upon arrival, visit SUN STUDIO, probably the most famous recording studio in the world and where rock ‘n’ roll was first recorded.
 This historic studio launched the careers of Elvis, Johnny Cash, Roy Orbison, Carl Perkins, Jerry Lee Lewis, and many more.
 Then, visit the STAX MUSEUM OF AMERICAN SOUL MUSIC, a celebration of the great Memphis soul music made famous by Otis Redding, Booker T. and the M.G.’s, Aretha Franklin, and others.
-Enjoy dinner on vibrant Beale Street with its many music clubs.
+Enjoy dinner at a local restaurant tonight.
 SPECIAL FEATURE: Spend the next two nights at the Guest House at Graceland, located just a few steps from Graceland.
 The hotel is designed with classic elegance, modern luxury, and is uniquely Elvis.

 Day 4 MEMPHIS.
 EXCURSION TO GRACELAND

 This morning, see all the landmarks of Memphis.
 A Local Guide will play and sing selections from the city’s rich musical heritage, along with generous amounts of comedy and interaction.
 We then travel to Elvis Presley’s GRACELAND.
 Tour the mansion, see his original business office, his enormous collection of gold records and awards.
 The tour ends at the Meditation Garden, where Elvis and members of his family have been laid to rest.
-There’s also time to see Elvis’ collection of ornate jumpsuits and capes, as well as the automobile museum.
+There’s also time to see Elvis’ collection of ornate jumpsuits and capes, the automobile museum, and his collection of planes.
 The remainder of the day is at leisure.

 Day 5 MEMPHIS–CLARKSDALE–GREENWOOD

 Today, we follow the path of the mighty Mississippi River and travel deep into the heart of the Mississippi Delta, the “Birthplace of the Blues.”
 From the cotton fields, street corners, and juke joints of the Mississippi Delta came a new kind of music—the blues.
-Considered by many to be the only truly indigenous American music, the blues has influenced musicians worldwide.
 Blues legends such as Muddy Waters, Sam Cooke, Ike Turner, and John Lee Hooker honed their incredible music talents here before sharing them with the world.
 Visit the DELTA BLUES MUSEUM, dedicated to exploring the history and heritage of this unique American musical art form.
 Exhibits contain historical images, artifacts, musical instruments, and the remains of the cabin where Muddy Waters lived during his days as a sharecropper.
 Enjoy a photo stop at the “Cross Roads,” where legendary blues guitarist Robert Johnson sold his soul to the devil to play like no one else.
-Then, a special lunch at GROUND ZERO BLUES CLUB, owned by Academy Award-winning actor Morgan Freeman.
+Then, a special lunch with a local musician at GROUND ZERO BLUES CLUB, owned by Academy Award-winning actor Morgan Freeman.
 After lunch, continue to Greenwood, where many of the city’s downtown buildings are listed on the National Register of Historic Places.
-Upon arrival, take a TOUR to see the sites and locations used for the Oscar-winning movie The Help.
+Upon arrival, take a guided TOUR to see the sites and locations used for the Oscar-winning movie The Help.
 SPECIAL FEATURE: Overnight at the historic Alluvian Hotel.
 Originally opened in 1917, it has undergone a major transformation and is now rated as one of the Top 10 Hotels in the United States by Condé Nast magazine.